 - Added cost – these features are often an additional cost option.

-Cost – The costs associated with enterprise-level tools that support concurrent PCB design can be high.
+Cost – The costs associated with enterprise-level tools that support team-based PCB design can be high.
 Many electronics companies with smaller budgets for EDA software must rely on mainstream, commodity-based PCB design tools.
-Unfortunately, these tools are not intended to work in a concurrent design flow.
-Concurrent PCB design is necessary for large, complex designs requiring multiple subject matter experts to implement under time-critical conditions.
+Unfortunately, these tools are not intended to work in a team-based design flow.
+Team-based PCB design is necessary for large, complex designs requiring multiple subject matter experts to implement under time-critical conditions.

 Restructuring the Process

-Setting up concurrent PCB design isn’t difficult, but there are some essential guidelines and best practices to ensure success.
+Setting up team-based PCB design isn’t difficult, but there are some essential guidelines and best practices to ensure success.